Student Initiated Programs in Africa

 Below are just a few of the many programs that KU students might want to consider first.
 Countries and programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
-The KU Office of Study Abroad does not endorse any particular program provider.
+Study Abroad & Global Engagement does not endorse any particular program provider.

 Madagascar: SIT Study Abroad

-South Africa: American Institute for Foreign Study (AIFS), Arcadia University, CEA Study Abroad, CIS Abroad, Council on International Education Exchange (CIEE), IES Abroad, International Studies Abroad, SIT Study Abroad, Nelson Mandela Summer Program
+South Africa: American Institute for Foreign Study (AIFS), Arcadia University, CEA Study Abroad, CIS Abroad, Council on International Education Exchange (CIEE), IES Abroad, International Studies Abroad (ISA), SIT Study Abroad, Nelson Mandela Summer Program, University of Cape Town

 Uganda: SIT Study Abroad